-- 2. Open the Windows Services dialog box (Start > Administrative Tools > Services). - 3.
+- 2. Open the Windows Services tool (from the Server Manager > Tools or Start > Administrative Tools menu). - 3.
 Scroll to the Websense DC Agent service, right-click the service name, and then select Stop. - 4.
 Double-click the service name, and then select the Log On tab. - 5.
 Select This account, and then enter the DC Agent account name and password that you just created.
 Some domains require that the account name be entered in the format domain\username. - 6.
-On the General tab, click Start to start the service, then click OK. - 7.
-Close the Services dialog box.
+On the General tab, click Start to start the service, then click OK.

+7. Close the Services tool.